ADVENTURES IN WHISKEY: THE PECULIAR PIKESVILLE FROM PROHIBITION

 Most of all, I was really encouraged to see a tax stamp over the top.
 That meant this was legal, government-bonded Prohibition booze.
 That's right -- even though Prohibition was in effect, you could still buy whiskey "For Medicinal Purposes Only."
 Like this Paul Jones pint:

 All you needed was a prescription!
 If that sounds like it was at all difficult to get, then you probably don't know anyone who smokes medical marijuana today.
+(The obvious difference being that cannabis has accepted medical uses, and booze treats no medical conditions).

 So, if there was a "Medicinal" statement somewhere on this -- probably on a back label -- I could very well be looking at a jackpot find!
 I excitedly asked for more pics.